eBay/tsv-utils/README.md

 | csv2tsv      |        4465613 |           6.49 |
 | tsv-join     |        4465613 |           7.51 |

-Performace of `tsv-filter` looks especially good, even when outputing a lorge number of records. `tsv-join` and `tsv-uniq` are fast, but start to show the effects of holding on to large amounts of memory when output size grows. `csv2tsv` is a bit slower than the other tools for reasons that are not clear.
+Performace of `tsv-filter` looks especially good, even when outputing a lorge number of records.
+It's not far off the GNU `cut`. `tsv-join` and `tsv-uniq` are fast, but show an impact when larger hash tables are needed (4.5M entries cases in the slower cases). `csv2tsv` is a bit slower than the other tools for reasons that are not clear.
 It has a relatively different structure than the other tools.

 ## Tool reference